 One of the most widely used forms of encoded ID cards and are easy to create, as the information in a barcode can be encoded onto an ID card during the regular ID card printing process.
+In addition to linear barcodes, two dimensional barcodes, especially QR codes have become very popular for security and automation.
+In most cases, barcodes are known to provide minimal security unless it is matched with a second form of authentication to ensure the user is authorized for access.

 This allows you to create highly secure and durable identification cards in one printing cycle without the added cost associated with lamination or overlay varnish.
 Some key id card security features include reduced risk of counterfeiting, increased durability, unparalleled flexibility, lower costs, and improved efficiency.
+This visual feature is not visible to the untrained eye unless the badge is held under a UV blacklight.

 Considered as one of the most difficult to reproduce, micro text printing is commonly used in passports and currencies.
 ID card security features like microtext are used on highly secure ID cards.
 Upon visual examination, micro text appears as a regular thin line on an ID badge, but when inspected using a microscope or magnifying glass, the lines are actually repeating text that say authentic, genuine, or valid.
 Unlike most add-on security features, micro text printing requires industrial equipment to produce, which limits this option to pre-printed cards.